MarufZak/study-logs/nodejs-design-patterns/README.md

 ```

 Now Blog class is totally decoupled from db module, making it more composable and easy to test in isolation.

+Dependency injection comes with its own price.
+Although we decoupled the modules, it may make it harder to understand the dependencies of a module in large projects.
+Also, we can see that db should have been instantiated before passing to Blog class.
+This means that we should manually build dependency graph of the application by hand, making everything in the right order.

+> What we saw in this example is known as constructor injection.
+But dependencies can also be passed when invoking functions (function injection) or assigning relevant property of an object (property injection).